 Kellerman presents the idea that all leadership books have one thing in common: They assume the leader is pure of heart and wants the organization to succeed.
-However, as the text illustrates, there are countless leaders who simply do not have the best of intentions when it comes to either the organization or the people who comprise it.
-There are varying degrees to this of course, but in general, the outcome is usually similar.
+However, as the text illustrates, there are countless leaders who do not have the best of intentions when it comes to either the organization or the people who comprise it.
+Of course, there are varying degrees to this, but in general, the outcome is usually similar.

-The want and desire to read about great leaders and to notice how our own styles match or mimic theirs is considered natural.
-Much like trying to see our own flaws are last on our list of things to do; we are often quick to point out the flaws of others while denying such flaws even exist within ourselves.
-This is very common within the leadership industry too, as most organizations want to focus on the positive rather than the negative.
-Kellerman uses the phrase “unfounded sense of optimism” in regard to our self-interest because she recognizes that people simply to do not want to dwell on the negative aspects of their own character.
+The want and desire to read about great leaders and to notice how our own styles match or mimic theirs are considered natural.
+Much like trying to see our own flaws are last on our list of things to do, we are often quick to point out the flaws of others while denying such flaws even exist within ourselves.
+This is very common within the leadership industry, too, as most organizations want to focus on the positive rather than the negative.
+Kellerman uses the phrase “unfounded sense of optimism” in regard to our self-interest because she recognizes that people simply do not want to dwell on the negative aspects of their own character.

 However, the valid point of studying and understanding the bad as well as the good is reiterated several times throughout the text.
 This is not a new idea, however.
-Instead, it is an idea that has been repeated throughout the ages, the idea that one cannot know good unless they know bad.
+Instead, it is an idea that has been repeated throughout the ages: one cannot know good unless they know bad.
 On the other hand, one cannot understand the bad unless they know what is good.
 Perhaps the ardent study of both is critical.
-Much like “yin and yang“, used to describe how seemingly opposite or contrary forces are interconnected and interdependent in the natural world; and, how they give rise to each other as they interrelate to one another.
-(Yin and yang, 2013) Leadership is no different.
+Much like “yin and yang,” used to describe how seemingly opposite or contrary forces are interconnected and interdependent in the natural world; and how they give rise to each other as they interrelate to one another (Yin and yang, 2013).
+Leadership is no different.
 Kellerman refers to “Hitler’s Ghost” as an example of ignoring the bad in people, a warning perhaps that we will “distort the enterprise” if we cannot recognize Hitler as a strong leader, similar to that of George Washington.

-Kellerman states that political philosophers have generally agreed on one important thing: People in a state of nature are not, in the usual sense of the word, “good” and that the human-animal cannot be relied on to behave well.
-This is a strong statement and perhaps the central theme or ideology behind the book as each chapter presents well-known leaders and what their often unchecked power has revealed and or produced.
+Kellerman states that political philosophers have generally agreed on one important thing: People in a state of nature are not, in the usual sense of the word, “good,” and the human-animal cannot be relied on to behave well.
+This is a strong statement and perhaps the central theme or ideology behind the book, as each chapter presents well-known leaders and what their often unchecked power has revealed and or produced.

 The text then breaks bad leadership down into categories and provides specific examples of each category: rigid leaders such as Vladimir Putin, insular leaders such as Bill Clinton, intemperate leaders such as Jesse Jackson, incompetent leaders such as Juan Antonio Samaranch, callous leaders such as Rudy Giuliani, corrupt leaders such as Andrew Fastow, and evil leaders such as Saddam Hussein.

-Bad Leadership is not just a listing though.
-Each leader in each category is evaluated in some way on their personal traits, their character, their own needs, and their follower’s needs.
-Kellerman seems to attempt placing a recipe of bad leadership together as we explore blatant examples within each heading.
-Not as a way to justify the actions but rather, in a way to understand the motives and possibilities of how one “turns bad”.
+Bad Leadership is not just a listing, though.
+Each leader in each category is evaluated in some way on their personal traits, character, needs, and followers’ needs.
+Kellerman attempts to place a recipe of bad leadership together as we explore blatant examples within each heading.
+Not as a way to justify the actions but rather as a way to understand the motives and possibilities of how one “turns bad.”

 Once again, the general idea of the book is to understand that people will not always behave when left unchecked, and this includes our leadership.
-That perhaps, our leadership may be prone to the temptation of acting bad based on certain criteria, to include the followers who allow it to occur for any number of reasons.
+Perhaps, our leadership may be prone to the temptation of acting badly based on certain criteria, including the followers who allow it to occur for any number of reasons.

 We must try to understand this and strive to avoid it in our own practice of leadership, as well as be able to recognize it when we find ourselves following someone who holds similar traits or behaves in similar ways to the examples within the book.

 Leadership is not a perfect science.
 It is an art or philosophy.
 At best, an abstract idea based on perceptions and frames of reference and culture.
-There are, however, certain attributes that appear to be universal, at least by trait when considering the good or bad of leadership.
+However, certain attributes appear to be universal, at least by trait, when considering the good or bad of leadership.
 For instance, while few agree with the mission of Hitler, it is hard to deny certain leadership abilities of the man.
-Only in splitting hairs can one debate the methodical rise and inevitable fall of Time Magazine’s 1938 “Man of the Year”.
+One can only debate the methodical rise and inevitable fall of Time Magazine’s 1938 “Man of the Year” by splitting hairs.
 Do public speakers ignore the techniques of arguably one of the best orators in history?
 Do battlefield planners ignore the tactics of Blitzkrieg?

 It must be said that even though an evil man does evil things, it does not mean they are incapable of doing certain things absolutely right.
 Kellerman does not exclude the good attributes or accomplishments of the exampled leaders.
 She does a great job of explaining how these leaders came to power and why the people continued to follow.
 A great example of this would be in the evaluation of Vincent Cianci Jr. Kellerman shows the repeated legal challenges and ethical misgivings of Cianci Jr as well as the continued re-election of the man into the position of Mayor.
 She also provided insight into the growing popularity regardless of the felony convictions.
 The explanation was based on his looks, his charming character, and the fact the town was growing and cleaning up.
 Perhaps it is best described as a perception of value.
 In the end, he kept his followers happy.

-John Adams did have his finer points and that is hard to dispute.
+John Adams did have his finer points, and that is hard to dispute.
 Being a Founding Father, Vice President to George Washington, and eventually the second President, there is a lot to say about the man.
-Adams’ list of qualities runs long and his reputation among the people of that time (and even today) could be defined under the highest regard.
-Yet, Adams was also responsible for things such as the Alien and Sedition Acts which limited immigration and free speech.
-(The Library of Congress, 2012) We could also address things like his “Midnight Appointments”, where Adams passed the Judiciary Act of 1801 and spent his final days filling these new appointments with Federalists.
-(2 Stat.
-89. February 13, 1801.)
-One could even look down on Adams for defending the British Soldiers in the Boston Massacre Trial, having publicly depicting himself as a patriot prior to.
-(John Adams Heritage, 2013) By these events alone, could we not fit Adams into several categories provided by Kellerman?
+Adams’ list of qualities runs long, and his reputation among the people of that time (and even today) could be defined under the highest regard.
+Yet, Adams was also responsible for things such as the Alien and Sedition Acts, which limited immigration and free speech (The Library of Congress, 2012).
+We could also address things like his “Midnight Appointments,” where Adams passed the Judiciary Act of 1801 and spent his final days filling these new appointments with Federalists (2 Stat.
+89. February 13, 1801).
+One could even look down on Adams for defending the British Soldiers in the Boston Massacre Trial, having publicly depicted himself as a patriot prior (John Adams Heritage, 2013).
+By these events alone, could we not fit Adams into several categories provided by Kellerman?
 Do these actions make Adams a bad leader?

-With that being said, it should be noted that Kellerman is extremely accurate in her assessment of the leaders presented in the text.
-Once again, just about any leader could in some way shape or form be placed into the categories provided with enough effort.
-This due in great part to the perception of their rule and their actions while in position.
+That being said, it should be noted that Kellerman is extremely accurate in her assessment of the leaders in the text.
+Once again, just about any leader could, in some way, shape, or form, be placed into the categories provided with enough effort.
+This is due in great part to the perception of their rule and their actions while in position.

 Research indicates that the critical perceptions of each leader are relatively similar to Kellerman’s in regard to the leaders presented and by those who study the topic.
-However, public and general perception is still very much a factor in regard to at least some of these leaders.
-Kellerman too may be a victim of this in part, as demonstrated previously with Adams and Welch.
+However, the public and the general perception are still very much a factor in regard to at least some of these leaders.
+Kellerman, too, maybe a victim of this in part, as demonstrated previously with Adams and Welch.

 The point hits a little closer to home when we evaluate people such as Rudy Giuliani, Bill Clinton, and Vladimir Putin.
-The idea being that state-run media helps form and perhaps manipulates the opinions of the low information masses and these perceptions can often last a lifetime.
-(Encyclopedia Britannica, 2013) Public perception runs deep and often people will simply follow what they feel or what they think they know.
+The idea is that state-run media helps form and perhaps manipulate the opinions of the low-information masses, and these perceptions can often last a lifetime (Encyclopedia Britannica, 2013).
+Public perception runs deep, and often people will simply follow what they feel or what they think they know.

-A great example of this would be in Giuliani.
-Giuliani is still viewed as a public hero in the United States because he just happened to be at the helm on New York City during 9/11.
-Though, as Kellerman points out, many of his followers felt that he was “unresponsive” as a leader.
-It is as though everything he did while in office is almost irrelevant due to that tragedy.
+A great example of this would be Giuliani.
+Giuliani is still viewed as a public hero in the United States because he just happened to be at the helm of New York City during 9/11.
+However, as Kellerman points out, many of his followers felt he was “unresponsive” as a leader.
+It is as though everything he did while in the office is almost irrelevant due to that tragedy.

 On the other hand, the US media has spent a great deal of time making Vladimir Putin out to be a Joseph Stalin “Part Two” due to his KGB background and communist ties.
 Still, almost half of Russians said they still trust Putin, with another 8 percent saying they have “absolute trust.”
-56 percent said Putin was responsible for Russia’s recent economic, social and international achievements.
-(UPI Poll, 2013) Many leaders in the United States cannot even claim such numbers.
+Fifty-six percent said Putin was responsible for Russia’s recent economic, social and international achievements (UPI Poll, 2013).
+Many leaders in the United States cannot even claim such numbers.

 My Personal Reaction

 It is important to note that historically speaking, people have been killed for much less when addressing the fault of leaders in such an open manner.
 Kellerman should be commended for her efforts as well as her assessment of bad leadership in general.
-In fact, such assessments are rare, which gives testament to the innovative nature of her book.
+In fact, such reviews are rare, a testament to her book’s innovative nature.